 Lastly, Alan Mendelsohn, MD, FACS, feels very strongly that the surgeon should play an integral role in the post-operative care of the patient following cataract surgery.
 Very disappointingly, many cataract surgeons see their patient the day following surgery and then relinquish their care to other individuals.
 If there is a post-operative complication such as an infection, the surgeon will detect any problem at its incipient stages and initiate care to remedy the situation, almost always ensuring a highly favorable outcome.
 Other individuals, despite good intentions, will not make the critically important early diagnosis of trouble.
 As a statewide physician leader, including as President of the Florida Society of Ophthalmology, Dr. Mendelsohn has urged cataract surgeons to assume personal responsibility for post-operative care in its entirety, rather than delegating it to others.
 (10 Things Your Eye Doctor Won’t Tell You).
-Going one step further, Dr. Alan Mendelsohn gives all his patients his personal cell phone number prior to cataract surgery so that he is always available for their questions or concerns on the day of surgery and all times thereafter.
+Going one step further, Dr. Alan Mendelsohn gives all of his patients his/her personal cell phone number prior to cataract surgery so that he/she is always available for their questions or concerns on the day of surgery and all times thereafter.